pangxueyu233/CCI-in-ESCC/README.md

 * 3. In `axis_range`, it's a parameter based on the experience.
 For mouse bulk RNA-seq data, we suggested `0.45` as the appropriate value.
 For human scRNA-seq data, RNAs-seq and micro-array data, the `1` was recommended.
 If you get the ternary map didn't displayed your samples, you need set a higher number of this parameter

-* 4. In `log_transform`, default is `TRUE`, if you are not sure your data had processed the log-transformation, you could set the default value.
+* 4. In `log_transform`, default is `TRUE`. if you are not sure your data should be processed by log-transformation, you could keep the default value.

 Then, you could try the test codes with test data stored in `./CCI-Identify` as following: